ERS-1 (European Remote-Sensing Satellite-1)

 In 1992 ESA selected the first three distributors for ERS-1 data products.
 These are 29):

-- Radarsat International of Ottawa, Canada (responsible for commercial sales in Canada and USA)
+- Radarsat International of Ottawa, Canada (responsible for commercial sales in Canada and the USA)

 - EURIMAGE of Rome, Italy (markets in Europe, North Africa, and the Middle East)